JustAdam/drupal-platform-manager/README.md

 site-name.com: Domain name for the site
   distribution: Distribution this site will be build into
-  source: Location to the source files for the site itself (this will be outside of the dmu and in a seperate repository)
+  source: Location to the source files for the site itself (this will be outside of the dpm and in a seperate repository)
   document_root: Location of site's document root as specified in your webserver's configuration (this will be updated to point to the relevant distribution)